 You’re better off starting small and ensuring you can meet your monthly savings goal than struggling to hit a bigger number.
 Set small, achievable targets for your monthly savings and increase the amounts when you’re comfortable that you can handle them without hurting your business.

 3. Save Consistently to Build Your Cash Reserve Fund

 As with any savings program, you need to put together a plan and follow it consistently.
 Commit to putting a certain amount of money aside each month.
 One of the easiest ways to do this is to save a percentage of your monthly revenue.
 While the percentage stays the same each month, the amount you save will vary depending on how much money you take in.

 You’ll deposit less when revenue drops, but you’ll be able to balance out when you have a better month.

-An effective way to build a financial cushion is to open a separate account and then set up a monthly deposit from your business account.
-Savings can happen without requiring you to manually move the money each month.
+An effective way to build a financial cushion for your company is to open a separate account and set up a monthly deposit from your business account.
+Then savings can happen without requiring you to manually move the money each month.

 Another option is to transfer a portion or percentage of every transaction and deposit it into a separate account.
 For example, if your net profit margin on sales is 8% after operating expenses, consider putting 1% of every sale into an account until you reach your goal.

-When you have a good month financially and you have a better net profit, put a little extra into your emergency business funding until you reach your goal.
-It can be tempting to use the profits for something else, but put off less critical expenses until you’ve saved enough to create your financial cushion.
+When you have a good month financially and a better net profit, put a little extra into your emergency business funding until you reach your goal.
+Using the profits for something else can be tempting, but put off less critical expenses until you’ve saved enough to create your financial cushion.

 Whenever you spend money, it’s one less opportunity to save.